 Paul has also worked as a performer with a number of directors, choreographers, and artists, including Beth Kettal (The Lowry, 2022), Paul Kindersley (One Thoresby Street, 2022), Hamish MacPherson (Spill Festival, Ipswich, 2018), Vlatka Horvat (Hebbel am Uffer, 2017), Tuuli Malla (Nahmad Projects, 2016), Chris Goode (The Yard Theatre, London, 2015-6) and GETINTHEBACKOFTHEVAN (Spill Festival, 2014).
 These projects have taken place in theatres, galleries, foyers, private homes, parks and other outdoor sites.
 They have been improvised and scripted, text- and movement-based, and have involved significant amounts of intimate and direct engagement with audiences.

 As an organiser, Paul collaborates with others to foster spaces for dialogue and exchange.
-Alongside the curatorial projects he undertakes as Charizard, he regularly convenes spaces for artists across disciplines to develop and share experimental practice in both grassroots and institutional contexts (Chisenhale Dance Space, Fabric, Chaos Magic, ICA, Bidston Observatory).
+Alongside the curatorial projects he undertakes as Salamèche, he regularly convenes spaces for artists across disciplines to develop and share experimental practice in both grassroots and institutional contexts (Chisenhale Dance Space, Fabric, Chaos Magic, ICA, Bidston Observatory).
 In 2020, Paul collaborated with other students at the University of Roehampton to protest the mass redundancies in academic staff – convening a series of open forums that invited staff, students, management to public conversation to address the cuts.
 In 2022, he co-organised an archive of testimonies addressing abusive practices in UK theatre and performance.
-He is an active member of Chisenhale Dance Space in London.

 He regularly teaches and delivers workshops in art-making and performance, including at Fabric (2023), Nottingham Contemporary (2022), University of Roehampton (2022), Mansions of the Future (2021), Siobhan Davies Studios (2021), University Of Central Lancashire (2019).
 He has recently worked as a mentor with Dance Art Journal (2023) and East Midlands Visual Arts Network (2022) to support emerging artists and writers.